7a6163/virtual_mails/README.md

 ## Usage
 Now, you can go to http://localhost:3000/virtual_mails and check the emails!

+## Rails 5
+You have to enable caching in development in Rails 5

+  rails dev:cache

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).